Cloud Tiering technical FAQ

 Can I tier data from NAS volumes and SAN volumes?

 You can use Cloud Tiering to tier data from NAS volumes.

 The following questions relate to object storage.

 Which object storage providers are supported?

 AWS S3, Azure Blob storage, and Google Cloud Storage are supported.
-Support for additional object storage providers will be added later.

 Which regions are supported?